 O = Optional.
 These fields are logically optional and not required by business rules.
 The information may be present in the ESMDocument.

-O = Optional with condition.
-These fields are logically optional but must be omitted if specified conditions are met.
+O+C = Optional with condition.
+These fields are logically optional but if present, rules apply to the filling of the field.

 C = Conditional.
 These fields are logically conditional, meaning the field must be provided if and only if the specified conditions are met.